Eschatologue/CM_wiki/docs/class/fighter/runecarver.md

 You can use magic runes to enhance your gear.

+#### Inscription Equipment

-**Inscription Equipment**{ .inl } You gain a set of Smith's Tools and you have proficiency with it.
+You gain a set of Smith's Tools and you have proficiency with it.
 You also learn to speak, read and write Giant.

+#### Learning Runes

-**Learning Runes**{ .inl } You learn two Runes of your choice, from among the Runes described below, and each time you gain a level in this class, you can replace one Rune you know with a different one from this feature.
+You learn two Runes of your choice, from among the Runes described below, and each time you gain a level in this class, you can replace one Rune you know with a different one from this feature.

 You learn an additional Rune when you reach certain levels in this class: level 7 (3 runes), level 10 (4 runes), level 15 (5 runes), and level 18 (6 runes).

+#### Inscribing Runes

-**Inscribing Runes**{ .inl } Whenever you finish a **:rest-long: Long Rest**, you can touch a number of objects equal to the number of Runes you know, and you inscribe a different Rune onto each of the objects.
+Whenever you finish a **:rest-long: Long Rest**, you can touch a number of objects equal to the number of Runes you know, and you inscribe a different Rune onto each of the objects.
 To be eligible, an object must be a Weapon, a suit of Armour, a Shield, a piece of jewelry, or something else you can wear or hold in a hand.
 Your Rune remains on an object until you finish a **:rest-long: Long Rest**, and an object can bear only one of your Runes at a time.

+#### Rune Charge

-**Rune Charge**{ .inl } You have a number of Rune Charge(s) up to your Constitution modifier.
+You have a number of Rune Charge(s) up to your Constitution modifier.
 Rune Charge(s) is expended whenever you use it to **Invoke** a rune's effect or other class feature.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

+#### Rune Save DC

+If a Rune requires a saving throw, your Rune Magic save DC equals `8 + PB + CON modifier`.

+#### Rune List

 The following Runes are available to you when you learn a Rune.
 If a Rune has a level requirement, you must be at least that level in this class to learn the Rune.

-If a Rune requires a saving throw, your Rune Magic save DC equals `8 plus your Proficiency Bonus plus your Constitution modifier`.
+A Rune can only take effect or *Invoked* if the object its inscribed on is either **worn** or **carried** by the creature.

 **Cloud Rune**
 :   This Rune emulates the deceptive magic used by some cloud giants.
-While wearing or carrying an object inscribed with this Rune, you have **:d20-adv: Advantage**{ .d20 } on Sleight of Hand checks and Deception checks.
+You have **:d20-adv: Advantage**{ .d20 } on Sleight of Hand checks and Deception checks.

     **Invoke**<br>_1 Rune Charge(s)_
     :   When you or a creature you can see within 30 feet of you is hit by an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to invoke the Rune and choose a different creature within 30 feet of you, other than the attacker.
 The chosen creature becomes the target of the attack, using the same roll.
 This magic can transfer the attack's effects regardless of the attack's range.

 **Fire Rune**
 :   This Rune's magic channels the masterful craftsmanship of great smiths.
-While wearing or carrying an object inscribed with this Rune, you have Expertise in the Artisan's Tools you have proficiency in.
+You have Expertise in the Artisan's Tools you have proficiency in.

     **Invoke**<br>_1 Rune Charge(s)_
     :   When you hit a creature with an attack using a weapon, you can invoke the Rune to summon fiery shackles: the target takes an extra **(Fighter level) :dmg-fire: Fire**{ .dmg-fire } damage, and it must succeed on a **:d20-save: STR Save**{ .d20 } or have the ^^Restrained^^ condition for 1 minute.
 While ^^Restrained^^ by the shackles, the target takes **(Fighter level) :dmg-fire: Fire**{ .dmg-fire } damage at the start of each of its turns.
 The target can repeat the save at the end of each of its turns, banishing the shackles on a success.

 **Frost Rune**
 :   This Rune's magic evokes the might of those who survive in the wintry wilderness, such as frost giants.
-While wearing or carrying an object inscribed with this Rune, you have **:d20-adv: Advantage**{ .d20 } on Animal Handling checks and Intimidation checks.
+You have **:d20-adv: Advantage**{ .d20 } on Animal Handling checks and Intimidation checks.

     **Invoke**<br>_1 Rune Charge(s)_
     :   You can invoke the Rune as a **:rsc-b: Bonus Action**{ .rsc } to increase your sturdiness.
 For 10 minutes, you gain a +2 bonus to all ability checks and saving throws that use Strength or Constitution, as well as to the saving throw DC of your **:rsc-a: Unarmed Strike**{ .rsc }.

 **Stone Rune**
 :   This Rune's magic channels the judiciousness associated with stone giants.
-While wearing or carrying an object inscribed with this rune, you have **:d20-adv: Advantage**{ .d20 } on Insight checks, and you have Darkvision with a range of 120 feet.
+You have **:d20-adv: Advantage**{ .d20 } on Insight checks, and you have Darkvision with a range of 120 feet.

     **Invoke**<br>_1 Rune Charge(s)_
     :   When a creature you can see ends its turn within 30 feet of you, you can use your **:rsc-r: Reaction**{ .rsc } to invoke the Rune and force the creature to make a **:d20-save: WIS Save**{ .d20 }.
 Unless the save succeeds, the creature has the ^^Charmed^^ condition for 1 minute.
 While Charmed in this way, the creature has a speed of 0 and has the ^^Incapacitated^^ condition, descending into a dreamy stupor.
 The creature repeats the saving throw at the end of each of its turns, ending the effect on a success.

 **Hill Rune** <br>_Level 7+_
 :    This Rune's magic bestows a resilience reminiscent of a hill giant.
-While wearing or carrying an object that bears this Rune, you have **:d20-adv: Advantage**{ .d20 } on saves against having the Poisoned condition, and you have **:dmg-res: Resistance** against **:dmg-posn: Poison**{ .dmg-posn } damage.
+While wearing or carrying an object that bears this Rune, you have **:d20-adv: Advantage**{ .d20 } on saves against having the ^^Poisoned^^ condition, and you have **:dmg-res: Resistance** against **:dmg-posn: Poison**{ .dmg-posn } damage.

     **Invoke**<br>_1 Rune Charge(s)_
     :   You can invoke the Rune as a **:rsc-b: Bonus Action**{ .rsc }, gaining **:dmg-res: Resistance** to **:dmg-bldg: Bludgeoning**{ .dmg-bps }, **:dmg-prcg: Piercing**{ .dmg-bps }, and **:dmg-slsh: Slashing**{ .dmg-bps } damage for 1 minute.

 **Storm Rune** <br>_Level 7+_
 :   Using this rune, you can glimpse the future like a storm giant seer.
-While wearing or carrying an object inscribed with this Rune, you have **:d20-adv: Advantage**{ .d20 } on Arcana checks, and you can't be Surprised as long as you don't have the Incapacitated condition.
+You have **:d20-adv: Advantage**{ .d20 } on Arcana checks, and you can't be Surprised as long as you don't have the Incapacitated condition.

     **Invoke**<br>_1 Rune Charge(s)_
     :   You can invoke the Rune as a **:rsc-b: Bonus Action**{ .rsc } to enter a prophetic state for 1 minute or until you have the ^^Incapacitated^^ condition.
-Until the state ends, when you or another creature you can see within 60 feet of you makes an attack roll, a saving throw, or an ability check, you can use your **:rsc-r: Reaction**{ .rsc } to cause the roll to have **:d20-adv: Advantage**{ .d20 } or **:d20-dis: Disdvantage**{ .d20 }.
+Until the state ends, when you or another creature you can see within 60 feet of you makes a D20 Test, you can use your **:rsc-r: Reaction**{ .rsc } to cause the roll to have **:d20-adv: Advantage**{ .d20 } or **:d20-dis: Disdvantage**{ .d20 }.

 ### Level 3: Jötunn’s Might